gordiewhite/life/README.md

 There are a few steps left over in order to get everything set up the way I like it.
 These could not be automated by a script because they require human interaction.

 1) Open vim by typing `vim` into the terminal.
 Run the `:PlugInstall` command in order to download all of my plugins.
+2) cd to `~/.vim/plugged/YouCompleteMe` and run `./install.py --clang-completer` in order to compile autocompletion with C support
+	* this plugin will no longer be useful as soon as the `deoplete` can do autocompletion asynchronously when neovim adds support for Ruby Plugins
-2) head back th `~/.dotfiles/install` and type `./snippets.sh`.
+3) head back th `~/.dotfiles/install` and type `./snippets.sh`.
 This will properly initialize all of my custom snippets with autocompletion.
-3) Change your shell profile settings in order to use the Base16-eighties dark theme by default, and change your font to `Inconsolata for Powerline Plus Nerd File Types Plus Octicons Plus Pomicons Medium`
+4) Change your shell profile settings in order to use the Base16-eighties dark theme by default, and change your font to `Inconsolata for Powerline Plus Nerd File Types Plus Octicons Plus Pomicons Medium`

 After that you should be good to go!